neverinfamous/R2-Manager-Worker/README.md

 - All colors managed via CSS custom properties
 - Mobile-friendly with responsive design
 - WCAG compliant color contrast ratios

 ---

+## 🗑️ Bulk Bucket Deletion

+R2 Bucket Manager supports selecting and force deleting multiple buckets at once, making it easy to clean up test buckets or remove multiple buckets in a single operation.

+### How to Use

+1. **Select Buckets** - Click the checkbox in the top-left corner of each bucket card you want to delete
+2. **Review Selection** - The bulk action toolbar appears showing how many buckets are selected
+3. **Delete Selected** - Click the red "Delete Selected" button
+4. **Confirm** - Review the confirmation modal showing all buckets to be deleted and total file counts
+5. **Track Progress** - Watch the progress bar as buckets are deleted sequentially

+### Features

+- **Visual Selection** - Selected buckets are highlighted with a blue border and background
+- **Bulk Action Toolbar** - Shows selection count with "Clear Selection" and "Delete Selected" buttons
+- **Enhanced Confirmation Modal**:
+  - Lists all buckets to be deleted
+  - Shows total file count across all selected buckets
+  - Displays progress during deletion ("Deleting bucket X of Y...")
+  - Visual progress bar for real-time feedback
+- **Force Delete** - Automatically deletes all files within each bucket before removing the bucket
+- **Error Handling** - If one bucket fails to delete, the operation continues with remaining buckets
+- **Safety Features** - Clear warnings about permanent deletion that cannot be undone

+### Use Cases

+- Clean up multiple test or development buckets
+- Remove outdated project buckets in batch
+- Delete multiple empty buckets efficiently
+- Streamline bucket management workflow

+**Note:** Like individual bucket deletion, bulk delete uses force deletion which permanently removes all files within each bucket before deleting the bucket itself.
+This operation cannot be undone.

+---